AaronMatharoo/event-management-system/README.md

 ### Running the Development Server

-1. Start the frontend development server.
+1. Start the secure frontend development server.
 Navigate to the `client` directory if you're not already there:

     ```bash
     cd ../client